| |

 Preventing Tarp

-over-stress and high wind.
+improper tie down, over-stress or high wind.

 The above practice will prevent most tears.